rybaier/rybaier/README.md

 # Hello

-##### ~ Activily looking for new position ~
-Seeking a company that values mentorship and personal growth.
+Freelance Software Developer who values mentorship and personal growth.
 With a unique approach to problem-solving, a commitment to team collaboration, and a passion for software development, there's a strong focus on expanding knowledge and skills continuously.
-Experience has been honed through work and personal projects while balancing roles as a Seasonal River Guide and a Freelance Software Developer.

 ##### Skills and Languages